opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Adding-Jobs-to-Schedule-Layouts.md

 []{#Delete_a_Dependency}Delete a Dependency

 :::note
-If you do not have the privileges to \"Modify Jobs in Job Master\" in at least one department or \"All Administration Functions\" or \"All Functions,\" the **Delete** option is disabled.
+If you do not have the privileges to "Modify Jobs in Job Master" in at least one department or "All Administration Functions" or "All Functions," the **Delete** option is disabled.
 :::

 Click **Select** in the **Tools** frame.